niltwill/BandwidthShaper/README.md

 If you want these processes to get their PIDs updated, use `-i` (short for interval) with a whole number and a `p` or `t` attached to it.
 If you did not specify any processes with the `-p` parameter, this is not going to do anything.
 The default is `-i 0`, which means that the process list will remain as is for the time being.
 You can either use a packet count or time in ms. A good starting point is `-i 1000p`, or use a higher packet count, like `-i 2000p` or `-i 5000p` if that gets updated too frequently.
 Alternatively, use a periodic time in ms, e.g. `-i 5000t` for 5 seconds (60000 milliseconds is 1 minute).
 The reason why this exists is because certain apps may spawn new processes and/or close some of their own.
 Another reason is if you want to keep monitoring certain processes, since if you close the apps, the traffic shaping will lose effect once you reopen them.
 If that is not expected to happen (and processes are going to stay as they are), it's best to not specify this option, or you can still explicitly use `-i 0` (which is the default).

 Specify the `-d` and `-u` options as you need, for the download and upload speed limit.
 At least one of the two should be specified.
 You can use different units for the download and upload rates, as you prefer.
 If the default KB is not what you need (if you do not specify the unit, it will default to KB), you can also specify it in bytes (b), kilobits (Kb), megabytes (MB), megabits (Mb), gigabytes (GB), gigabits (Gb).
 Use the number and then their prefix, e.g. 1MB for 1 megabyte or 500KB for 500 kilobytes.
 Make sure to use the letters as you see in the help output, as using lowercase letters or trying to abbreviate them (e.g. "k", "m", "g", "kb", "mb" or "gb") will not work, as that won't be parsed.

+To see the statistics during usage, use the `-s` or `--statistics` flag.

 ---